insidewhy/cc.extend/README.md

 })
 ```

-## Attributes and calling super methods
+## attributes and calling super methods
 parent can be called in any method to call the parent version of that method.
 Non-function values in an extend object become class attributes.
 ```javascript
 var HouseCat = Cat.extend({